modelica/Encryption-and-Licensing/doc/SEMLA.md

 </compatibility>
 ```

-The first line in the file is ignored but the rest of the file is copied into the manifest file.
-If the supplied path to the xml-file is wrong the tool will abort.
-The tool doesn't perform any validation of the xml-file, like spell checking, so it's up to the user to make sure the content of the file is valid.
+- the first line in the file is ignored
+- the remaining lines are copied in _manifest.xml_

+**packagetool** doesn't validate the tools xml file contents.

 ### Dependencies Section

-The dependencies part of the manifest file is created by reading an xml-file that contains the dependencies to add.
-The structure of the file is shown below.
+The dependencies section of the manifest file is created by reading an xml-file that contains the dependencies to add.

+The structure of the dependencies xml file:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>